hammerlab/topeology/README.md

 pip install topeology
 ```

-Currently, topeology wraps [seq-align] in a C extension, which will be installed if [seq-align]
+Currently, topeology use [seq-align] to quickly compare sequences, wrapped in a C extension.
+It will be
-is installed.
-(Otherwise, topeology reverts to using another scorer.)
+installed if [seq-align] is installed; otherwise, topeology reverts to using another scorer.

-To set up [seq-align] for topeology: follow [seq-align]'s installation instructions, and then set
+To install topeology with this extension:
-`SEQ_ALIGN_PATH` to your [seq-align] installation directory before installing topeology.
+- Follow [seq-align]'s installation instructions, and then set `SEQ_ALIGN_PATH` to the installation

-If topeology is already installed with [seq-align], perform the above steps and then run
+  director.
-`pip install topeology --upgrade --no-deps --force-reinstall`.
+- Install topeology via `pip`.
+If topeology is already installed, run `pip install topeology --upgrade --no-deps --force-reinstall`.

 ## Methodology